Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 Balancing the requirements of accessibility, personal perception, system preferences, cultural association and branding is difficult to get right.

-### Keep in mind these principles when using colors:
+### Keep in mind these principles when using color

 - Colors should be easily differentiated by as many people, in as many environments as possible.